2023 Solar Incentives Guide for Dayton, OH - Tax Credits & Rebates

 Next Steps for Installing Solar in Dayton

-Solar incentives can be offered by your local utility company, the federal government or the Ohio government.
-The variety of solar incentives available has helped nationwide use of solar energy increase greatly in the last 15 years.
-We suggest talking to your local Dayton solar installer for more information about these incentives and to be sure that you're getting all of the money you can for your solar panels.
+Solar incentives may come from the Ohio government, the federal government or your local utility company.
+The variety of incentives available has helped nationwide use of solar energy increase greatly in the last 15 years.
+Your local Dayton solar panel installer can give you more information about which incentives you can apply for, and get you started on the path to switching to renewable energy today.

 EcoWatch's Dayton, OH Solar Incentives FAQs

-The order that incentives will be applied in could vary depending on which incentives you are claiming but generally yes, you can receive multiple types of incentives for your solar project.
-Talk with your solar installer or a local tax professional to be sure you are claiming all the incentives you are eligible for and applying them in the correct order.
+The order that incentives will be applied in could vary depending on which incentives you receive but usually yes, you can claim multiple types of incentives for your solar project.
+Speak to your solar installer or a local tax professional to make sure you are claiming all the incentives you qualify for and applying them in the correct order.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.